-If molecular response was not tested at the last evaluation select "Not assessed" and go to first name.
+If molecular response was not tested at the last evaluation select "Not assessed" and continue with the signature lines.
 If the recipient does not meet the criteria for CR or PR select "None of the above" and go to first name.